I DO NOT HAVE AN EDITOR–There will be errors

 Now go my loves, my dear ones, my children, and heal this broken planet.”

 Inspired by Time’s words, the Great Ones and the younger gods married their powers to better the small planet.

-When Kofi seethed, the sky bled dark with angry clouds until the sky rumbled with his rages and when he was in a rare, disastrously pleasant mood, every cloud in the sky disappeared to reveal the undeniable magnificence of the open sky.
-Ai-Rue fashioned beasts with fangs similar to hers, fins to swim in the body of water called the ocean, and creatures with wings like her nephew, Zakar.
+When Kofi seethed, the sky flooded dark with angry clouds.
+Ai-Rue fashioned beasts with fangs similar to hers, fins to swim in the body of water called the “ocean,” and creatures with wings like her nephew, Zakar.

 Abyss and Rift melted into the ground, their grins wide at the bleak richness found beneath.
-Amity continued to play in the water, scrupulously enjoying the abundant gifts of the planet as the gods labored.
+Amity continued to play in the water, scrupulously enjoying the planet’s abundant gifts as the gods labored.